 = 2 × 3.0 × 8.86 × 10-12 = 5.31 × 10-11 C/m2

-Ques 5: Figure shows some of the electric field lines due to three point charges q1, q2 and q3 of equal magnitude.
+Q.5.
+The figure shows some of the electric field lines due to three-point charges q1, q2, and q3 of equal magnitude.
 What are the signs of each of the three charges?

-Sol: Electric field lines start from positive charge and terminate on negative charge.
+Ans.
+Electric field lines start from positive charge and terminate on a negative charge.

 Where one charge is removed.
 Then one vector

 is deceased hence the net resultant is equal to magnitude of one vector